ethantompkins/data-structures-algorithms/README.md

-These are various labs and projects from CPSC 2120 at Clemson University, Professor Widman, Fall 2020
+These are various labs and projects from CPSC 2120 Data Structures and Algorithms at Clemson University, Professor Widman, Fall 2020